Employee Health: Michigan

-- Under Michigan's Smoke-Free Air Law, smoking is banned in all indoor workplaces and most public places.
+- Under Michigan's Smoke-Free Air Law, smoking is banned in most public places, including workplaces.
 See Smoking in the Workplace.

 - The state has a Good Samaritan law, which offers conditional protection from civil damages to those offering emergency medical care.
 See Managing Emergency Medical Situations.